philipp-schuetz/tree-growth-simulator/README.md

 ### Miscellaneous
 The `logging` value can be changed to either enable or disable logging.</br>
 The value of `random_seed` can be set to `false` or `any integer`.
-If the value is set to an integer, it is used as the seed for any random number generator in the programm.
+If the value is set to an integer, it is used as the seed for any random number generator in the program.
 When set to false, the system time is used as the seed.
 When changing the boolean value of `save_array` to `true` the array created on runtime is saved to a file, `model_array.npy` by default.
 ```json
 "logging": true